-During the fourth quarter of 2016, we began evaluating our business performance and managing our operations as two distinct reporting segments - Medicare and Individual, Family and Small Business.
-For more information on segment and geographic information, see Note1 Summary of Business and Significant Accounting Policies and Note 9 Operating Segments, Geographic Information and Significant Customers in the Notes to Consolidated Financial Statements of this Annual Report on Form 10-K.
+We operate as two distinct reporting segments:

+- Medicare and - Individual, Family and Small Business.

+For more information on segment and geographic information, see Note1-Summary of Business and Significant Accounting Policies and Note 9-Operating Segments, Geographic Information and Significant Customers in the Notes to Consolidated Financial Statements of this Annual Report on Form 10-K.